manishk901/UrlShortner/README.md

 ## Description

-Easy your url managment ,Completetly free.
+Easy  url managment ,Completetly free.
 We have scalabe approach for multi-distrubted approach so that , no two urls will get same shorthandcode .
 It can be seen at -https://github.com/manishk901/UrlShortner/blob/master/src/main/java/com/learning/urlshortner/util/Base62Util.java
 Test Coverages with 86%.